 Supported by: Conservation Law Foundation

-Opposed by: NEGWA/USW; HEET/PowerOptions; Eversource; Liberty; National Grid; Unitil
+Opposed by: NEGWA/USW; HEET, PowerOptions; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition:

 NEGWA/USW – Opposes this because it would abruptly end a program dedicated to improving system safety and reliability without evidence that this measure, or any of the others proposed, would maintain safety and reliability for the duration of time LDC pipeline remains in use within the Commonwealth.
 It also represents a complete departure from GSEP’s original purpose to reduce chronically leaky/compromised pipeline already present in communities around the Commonwealth; the working group did not study how partial, targeted, or complete decommissioning would affect system safety, reliability, and cost for those remaining on the system and the Commonwealth more broadly.
 Believes that the primary focus of GSEP should remain on natural gas system safety and reliability.
 The working group also failed to consider how departing from GSEP’s original purpose would impact LDC system safety and reliability.